leon-madara/wall2wallProject/README.md

 - Recent UI work is tracked in `docs/CHANGES_AND_TODOS.md`.
 - Mobile header uses a hamburger with full‑screen gradient menu; hero is responsive with desktop/mobile imagery.

+## Git LFS

+This repository uses Git Large File Storage (LFS) for all images (`*.png`, `*.jpg`, `*.jpeg`, `*.svg`).
+This keeps the Git history small and speeds up clones.

+- Install: https://git-lfs.com and run `git lfs install` once on your machine.
+- After cloning: run `git lfs pull` if images appear as tiny pointer files.
+- Committing: no special steps — images are auto‑tracked via `.gitattributes`.
+- Note: LFS has storage/bandwidth quotas on GitHub; prefer optimized assets.

 ## Available Scripts